puzzle/amm-techlab/content/en/docs/04.0/argocd.md

        Service     <username>           example-php-docker-helloworld  Synced  Healthy
 ```

-So the application is synced now and a Kubernetes Deployment and a Kubernetes Service was created.
+So now, the application is synced and a Kubernetes Deployment and a Kubernetes Service have been created.
 Make sure to switch back to your main project.

 ```bash
 oc project <user>
 ```

-You can check whether the synch worked with the following command:
+With the following command, you can check, if the sync has worked

 ```bash
 oc get all